arbor-sim/arbor/doc/tutorial/single_cell_detailed_recipe.rst

 represented by 2 locations on the morphology.
 We therefore expect the length of ``sim.samples(handle)`` to be 2.

-We plot the results using pandas and seaborn as we did in the previous example, and expect the same results:
+We plot the results using pandas and seaborn as we did in the original example, and expect the same results:

 .. literalinclude:: ../../python/example/single_cell_detailed_recipe.py
    :language: python
-   :lines: 162-
+   :lines: 150-

 The following plot is generated.
-Identical to the plot of the previous example.
+Identical to the plot of the original example.

 .. figure:: single_cell_detailed_result.svg
     :width: 400